-Corporate lobbying helped derail border tax: senior Republican
+U.S. lawmaker acknowledges corporate lobbying helped derail border tax

 The proposed border adjustment tax on U.S. companies that move jobs abroad and import products back into the U.S. market was meant to be a linchpin of a Republican tax overhaul in the House of Representatives.

-Brady and members of the Ways and Means Committee faced aggressive pushback from leading companies that rely on imports, eroding Republican support for the border tax.
+Brady said leading companies that rely on imports lobbied aggressively, eroding Republican support for the border tax.

-"To their credit, they mobilized quickly and aggressively, and yes, it had an impact," Brady told Reuters in an interview on Wednesday.

-It was a rare instance of a lawmaker acknowledging the impact of industry in lawmaking.

-He would not declare the proposed border tax dead, but he acknowledged being open to other alternatives that would accomplish the same goals, primarily removing incentives for American companies to move operations overseas.
+While not declaring the proposed border tax dead, Brady acknowledged being open to alternatives that would accomplish the same goals, primarily removing incentives for American companies to move operations overseas.

 Retailers were united in their response.